- QYou state that your educational philosophy is grounded in Buddhist ideals. Does this mean that the students will have

-Currently, the following number of teachers are scheduled to be on staff when the elementary school opens in April 2018.
+Currently, we have the following numbers of teachers as of April 2018.
 This will allow for small class sizes of 20 students.

 - QI understand that GSC × JNC is one of the key concepts in education at CHIST.
 Why do you blend JNC into global standard curriculum?
 For instance, in case of mathematics?

 Japanese mathematics education is highly recognized around the world.
 Japanese students are always at the top of TIMSS (Trends in International Mathematics and Science Study), which is an international comparative educational survey for primary and secondary school students conducted by IEA (International Association for the Evaluation of Educational Achievement).
 By using the authorized mathematics textbook by Japanese government (English version) together with global standard math program, we aim to enrich our mathematics education.

 - QHow much English does my child need to have？

 All classes (except for Japanese class) are conducted in English; thus, students are required to have sufficient English ability to keep up with class instruction.
-However, ESL (English as a Second Language) instruction will be available.
+However, EAL (English as an Additional Language) instruction will be available.

 - QHow much English do parents or guardians need to have?

 After students are enrolled, parents and guardians will need to be able to communicate with international teaching staff about their children, school events, etc. in English.
 However, no specific level of English ability is required of parents and guardians.

 - QHow will students spend the day after arriving at school?

 Elementary school students are expected to arrive at school between 7:30 to 8:15 a.m. and leave around 3:00 p.m.
-At 8:15 a.m., students will have 10 minutes of “Silent Reading Time.”
+At 8:15 a.m., students have 10 minutes of “Silent Reading Time.”
 Please see the next question for information about what students will do after school from 3:00 p.m.